Lung Cancer Causes

 Most cases of lung cancer are caused by smoking.
 In fact, over 80% of lung cancer deaths are linked to smoking, according to the American Cancer Society (ACS).

-People who are exposed to asbestos and use tobacco are even more likely to develop lung cancer than those who just smoked.
+Cigarettes have at least 70 carcinogens (cancer-causing substances) in them.
+People who are exposed to asbestos and tobacco smoke are even more likely to develop lung cancer than those who only smoked.

 Radon Exposure

-Radon is a radioactive gas that has no smell or color.
-Radon is found everywhere, but it is not dangerous unless it enters homes from cracks in walls, floors, and foundations.
+Radon is a radioactive gas with no smell or color.
+It is found everywhere, but is not harmful unless it enters homes from cracks in walls, floors, and foundations.

 Did You Know?

-Radon is the leading cause of lung cancer among those who don’t smoke, according to the Environmental Protection Agency (EPA).
-It’s also the biggest cause of lung cancer behind smoking cigarettes.
+Radon is the leading lung cancer cause in nonsmokers, according to the Environmental Protection Agency (EPA).
+It’s also the biggest cause of lung cancer behind smoking.

-First floors and basements usually have the highest radon levels since they are closest to the ground.
-Radon levels are typically higher in homes that are tightly sealed, well-insulated, and built on soil rich in thorium, uranium, and radium.
+First floors and basements usually have the highest radon levels since they are close to the ground.
+Radon levels are higher in homes that are tightly sealed and built on soil rich in thorium, uranium, and radium.

 Exposure to Secondhand Smoke

-Secondhand smoke is when you inhale another person’s smoke.
-The CDC notes there’s no safe amount of secondhand exposure — even being exposed briefly can be harmful.
+Secondhand smoke is when you breathe in someone else’s smoke.
+The Centers for Disease Control and Prevention (CDC) notes there’s no safe amount of secondhand exposure.

 There are two forms of secondhand smoke: